moondance-labs/tanssi-docs/learn/tanssi/templates.md

 - **Customizability** - Appchain templates are a great starting point and are completely customizable.
 The functionalities and default configurations they include can be modified, replaced, or extended to meet the specific requirements of the use case

-- **Upgrade and Compatibility** - Substrate is an evolving framework, with new features, enhancements, and bug fixes being regularly introduced, and the provided Tanssi Appchain templates are kept up to date with these upgrades
+- **Upgrades and Compatibility** - Substrate is an evolving framework, with new features, enhancements, and bug fixes being regularly introduced.
+The provided Tanssi Appchain templates are kept up-to-date with these upgrades

 ## Start building a ContainerChain {: #start-building }